So now you’re probably saying, “Ok…then what is?!”

-It’s easy to look to your metabolism as the reason your body progress is slow.
-What if your metabolism isn’t the problem?
+It’s easy to look to your metabolism for the reason your body is progressing slowly.
+Well, what if your metabolism isn’t the problem?
 First, let’s look at the things that likely aren’t keeping you from reaching your body goals.

-A common scapegoat, do you ever have that feeling that you just have a slower metabolism?
+It’s a common scapegoat—do you ever have that feeling that you just have a slower metabolism?
 Your metabolism (resting metabolic rate) is the amount of energy your body requires to simply function.

 You might think the problem is your genes.

-An Artistic Director told a client of mine that to attain a “ballerina body” she’d have to stick to lettuce and water.
-The Artistic Director pointed to genes as her problem.
-Not only was the information and advice inaccurate but it was extremely damaging as well.
+An artistic director told a client of mine that to attain a “ballerina body,” she’d have to stick to lettuce and water.
+The artistic director pointed to genes as her problem.
+Not only was the information and advice inaccurate, but it was extremely damaging to the dancer as well.

 More and more nutritional research points to the fact that our genes are malleable.
 Certain ones can be turned on or off depending on your food choices.

-When I was dancing, I remember feeling that if I wanted to reach my body goals I needed to just eat as little as possible.
+When I was dancing, I remember feeling that if I wanted to reach my body goals, I needed to eat as little as possible.
 I don’t even remember blaming anything like my metabolism or genes.
-It just seemed that to be as thin as some of my fellow dancers it would take extremes.
+It just seemed that to be as thin as some of my fellow dancers, it would take extremes.

-This lead to under – eating throughout high school and college.
+This led to under eating throughout high school and college.
 I kept it up throughout my early years of dancing professionally.
 Then, when I was working through long days of rehearsals on little food, it started catching up with me.

 I’d return home ravenous and uncontrollably eat everything in sight.
-My weight fluctuated by at least 5 – 10 pounds most of the time.
+My weight fluctuated between 5 and 10 pounds most of the time.
 A tutu would fit one week and not the next.
-The Ballet Mistress said to me, “did you actually gain weight since last week?”
+The ballet mistress once said to me, “did you actually gain weight since last week?”
 If you’ve experienced this on any level, you know it’s pretty devastating.